dfporter/heteroplasmyInheritance/README.rst

 Heteroplasmy Inheritance
 ==================

-Identifies heteroplasmy in family trios - a mother, a father, and a single offspring.
+Identifies and analyzes heteroplasmy in family trios - a mother, a father, and a single offspring.

 extract_unique_mt.sh
 ---------